-During sampling in the fall of 2019, the majority of juvenile O. mykiss were found in Salmon, lower and upper Omak, Loup Loup and Ninemile Creeks.
-Similar results were found across past sample years (2014-2018).
-Four streams in the British Columbia portion of the subbasin aksk^wək^want (Inkaneep), akłx^wmina?
-(Shingle), Shatford and Shuttleworth Creeks were sampled in 2016 through 2019 using this method.
-In addition, nSaž^wlqax^wiya (Vaseux Creek) was sampled in 2018 and 2019.
+Four streams in the British Columbia portion of the subbasin akskwəkwant (Inkaneep), akłxwumina?
+(Shingle), Shatford and Shuttleworth Creeks were sampled in 2016 through 2022 using this method.
+In addition, ncaxwlqaxwiya (Vaseux Creek) was sampled from 2018 on.
 Subwatershed abundance metrics and trend information are presented in Table 2 for young-of-year and Table 3 for age-1+ O. mykiss.
 Further detail can be found in Appendix B for each tributary sampled.

 Additional details concerning fish abundance by specific reach, length frequency data, and growth rates by tributary, etc. can also be found in Appendix B or by contacting OBMEP staff directly.